-I’m a loyal customer of a national office supply chain (they’ll remain nameless to protect their otherwise good image).
-I’m a preferred customer, which entitles me to special discounts and occasional rewards (on those rare quarters when I buy “enough” product.)
+I was a loyal customer of a national office supply chain (they’ll remain nameless to protect their otherwise good image).
+I was a preferred customer, which entitles me to special discounts and occasional rewards (on those rare quarters when I buy “enough” product.)
 They also send me an email, seemingly weekly, of sales and special offers.

 Incredibly, they were offering an “on-line only” price of $10 for a light-duty model, similar to, but better than my old faithful.
 At $10, there was little to lose; the super-deluxe model could wait.

 I went to their website to place my order.
 I entered my email address only to be informed that they had no record of it in their files.There was an obvious disconnect between what Marketing was doing and IT's ability to support them.
 I wonder how many sales were lost as a result.
 Click To Tweet

 How curious.
 They had just emailed me that morning; obviously, someone had a record of my email.
 Unfortunately, the marketing department and the IT (information technology) department were not operating from a common resource.

 I was going to abort my order (one explanation why e-commerce shopping charts are abandoned).
 However, out of a sense of adventure, I forged on.
 I placed my order without logging in; at it’s conclusion I was asked to sign-up to receive email alerts.
 I entered my address and they happily took it.

 There was an obvious disconnect between what Marketing was doing and IT’s ability to support them.
 I wonder how many sales were lost as a result.